ganrad/aks-aspnet-sqldb-rest/README.md

     In the **Select a source** page, select *GitHub* as the source repository.
 Give your connection a *name* and then select *Authorize using OAuth* link.
 Optionally, you can use a GitHub *personal access token* instead of OAuth.
 When prompted, sign in to your **GitHub account**.
 Then select *Authorize* to grant access to your Azure DevOps account.

-    Once authorized, select the **GitHub Repo** which you forked in Step [B] above.
+    Once authorized, select the **GitHub Repo** which you forked in Section [B] above.
 Make sure you replace the account name in the **GitHub URL** with your account name.
 Then hit continue.

     ![alt tag](./images/F-06.PNG)